 - Successfully completing a student teaching externship

-- Obtaining a master's degree from the CSD program
+- Obtaining a master's degree from the Hearing, Speech and Language Sciences program

 - Completing the application requirements for teacher licensure